jfcloutier/karma_system/design_notes/plans.md

 A CA operates one timeframe after another.
 Each timeframe corresponds to a "thick now".
 The timeframe of a CA starts and stops independently of other CAs; timeframes are not synchronized.
 CAs higher up in the collective's hierarchy have qualitatively longer timeframes.

-During its current timeframe, a CA observes the latest experiences in its umwelt (via predictions made and prediction errors received), reads the wellbeing measures "diffused" by other CAs, refreshes its set of experiences by integrating its latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated experiences.
+During its current timeframe, a CA observes the latest experiences in its umwelt (by receiving activation events and via predictions made and prediction errors received), reads the wellbeing measures "diffused" by other CAs, refreshes its set of experiences by integrating its latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated experiences.

 At the end of the current timeframe, a CA decides whether to act on updated experiences and, if so, which ones, to what effect, and how.